google/graphicsfuzz/docs/glsl-fuzz-reduce.md

 or as a result of rendering the shader, `--skip-render` should **not** be used.

+Note that unless `--preserve-semantics` is passed, changes made by the reducer can cause a shader to exhibit very high or infinite runtime.
+For example, the reducer might remove statements from a loop that prevent the loop from terminating.

 Given a shader job `shader-job.json`, the following are common reduction commands: